Noxafil® 40 mg/mL oral suspension

 This medicine contains up to 24.75 mg of propylene glycol (E1520) per 5 mL of suspension.

-Do not switch between taking Noxafil tablets and Noxafil oral suspension without talking to your doctor or pharmacist because it may result in a lack of efficacy or an increased risk of adverse reactions.
+Do not switch between Noxafil oral suspension and Noxafil tablets or Noxafil gastro-resistant powder and solvent for oral suspension without talking to your doctor or pharmacist because it may result in a lack of efficacy or an increased risk of adverse reactions.

 Always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.
 Your doctor will monitor your response and condition to determine how long Noxafil needs to be given and whether any change is needed to your daily dose.